 Span range: Medium to long

-In these bridges, the main beams consist of hollow-box-shaped girders.
-The box girder is made of structural steel, prestressed concrete, or a composite of reinforced concrete and steel.
+In this type of bridge, the primary beams are hollow box-shaped girders made of structural steel, prestressed concrete, or a composite of reinforced concrete and steel.

-The box is usually trapezoidal or rectangular in cross-section.
-It reduces the slab thickness, weight of the bridge, as well as construction costs, while providing higher strength per unit area of concrete.
-Such bridges are mostly used for highway flyovers and modern elevated structures of light rail transport.
+The box girder typically has a trapezoidal or rectangular cross-section.
+This design helps reduce the slab thickness, overall weight of the bridge, and construction costs, while offering greater strength per unit area of concrete.
+These bridges are commonly employed for highway flyovers and modern elevated structures for light rail transport.

 11. Segmental Bridge